manzt/juv/README.md

 This issue does not stem from a fundamental lack of care for reproducibility.
-Rather, our tools limit us from easily falling into the [pit of success](https://blog.codinghorror.com/falling-into-the-pit-of-success) with reproducible notebooks - in particular, managing dependencies.
+Rather, our tools limit us from easily falling into the [pit of success](https://blog.codinghorror.com/falling-into-the-pit-of-success) with notebooks - in particular, managing dependencies.

 Notebooks are much like one-off Python scripts and therefore do not benefit from the same dependency management as packages.
-Being a "good steward" of notebooks in this context requires discipline (due to the manual nature of virtual environments) and knowledge of Python packaging - a somewhat unreasonable expectation for domain experts who are focused on solving problems, not software engineering.
+Being a "good steward" of notebooks requires discipline (due to the manual nature of virtual environments) and knowledge of Python packaging - a somewhat unreasonable expectation for domain experts who are focused on solving problems, not software engineering.

 You will often find a "getting started" guide in the wild like this: